-The first approach, described in Section 9.3, is more general, and can be applied to geometric and algebraic multilevel preconditioner, but it requires a deeper knowledge of the ML package.
+The first approach, described in Section 10.3, is more general, and can be applied to geometric and algebraic multilevel preconditioner, but it requires a deeper knowledge of the ML package.
 This is because the user has to explicitly construct the ML hierarchy, define the aggregation strategies, the smoothers, and the coarse grid solver.
-The second approach, presented in Section 9.4, instead, although limited to algebraic multilevel preconditioners, allows the use of ML as a black-box preconditioner.
+The second approach, presented in Section 10.4, instead, although limited to algebraic multilevel preconditioners, allows the use of ML as a black-box preconditioner.
 This class automatically constructs all the components of the preconditioner, following the parameters specified in a Teuchos parameters' list.

-Next we walk through how to write some code to construct an ML preconditioner for an Epetra\RowMatrix A. The ML\Epetra::MultiLevelOperatorclass is defined in the header file ml\MultiLevelOperator.h.
+Next we walk through how to write some code to construct an ML preconditioner for an Epetra\RowMatrix A. The ML\Epetra::MultiLevelOperator class is defined in the header file ml\MultiLevelOperator.h.
 Users must include it, and along with some subset of ml\config.h, AztecOO.h, Epetra\Operator.h, Epetra\MultiVector.h and Epetra\LinearProblem.h.
-Check the Epetra and AztecOO documentation may be helpful on this topic.
+Check the Epetra and AztecOO documentation for more information on this topic.

-The next steps proceed exactly as in $\S$ 9.2:
+The next steps proceed exactly as in $\S 10.2$ :